 If the NCA as the owner of the PSD2 specific information notifies the TSP, that relevant information has changed which can affect the validity of the certificate, the TSP shall investigate this notification regardless of its content and format, and shall revoke the affected certificate(s) if necessary.
 This notification need not be processed within 24 hours.

+NOTE: Regulation (EU) No 910/2014 [i.1] requires that TSPs issuing qualified certificates publishes the revocation status of the certificate in a timely manner, and in any event within 24 hours after the receipt of the request.

 NOTE: Revocation can be considered necessary if the investigation of the TSP confirms based on authentic information that any of the conditions listed above holds.

 Annex A (normative): ASN.1 Declaration